melontini/bootloader-unlock-wall-of-shame/README.md

 ## Proceed with caution!

 Reminder that no matter how nice a company is, you should not trust them unless their unlock process is 100% offline.

-### Samsung (Exynos)
-If you have an Exynos-based Samsung, you can unlock your phone, but this will permanently trip Knox.
-As a result *any* Knox based features will be broken *even if you re-lock*.
-This includes, but not limited to: Samsung Pay, Pass, Flow, Health, Secure Folder, Secure Wi-Fi, Smart View.
-Can you be denied warranty?
-Probably...

-Some of those features can be fixed with this LsPosed module https://github.com/BlackMesa123/KnoxPatch and this Magisk Module https://github.com/BlackMesa123/KnoxPatch#knoxpatch-enhancer.

 ### Motorola
 To start off, to unlock your bootloader you need to make a request on their website, which is pretty bad on its own (*wink* Huawei), but there's also no way to know if your model supports unlocking beforehand.